scrose/pylc/README.md

 #### Data Augmentation

 Data augmentation can improve the balance of pixel class distribution in a database by extending the dataset with altered copies of samples composed of less-represented semantic classes.
 This package uses a novel self-optimizing thresholding algorithm applied to the class distribution of each tile to compute a sampling rate for that tile.

-The saved augmented database is saved in the defined database directory (default: `./data/db/`).
+Note that the generated augmented database is saved to `data/db/` in the project root.

 #### Options:

 - `--db <path>`: (Required) Path to source database file.
-- `--output <path>`: (Optional) Path to output directory.
-If not specified, the generated database file is saved to `data/db/`.

 ```
 python pylc.py augment --db [path/to/database.h5]
 ```

 #### Database Merging
 Multiple databases can be combined and shuffled.
+Note that the generated merged database is saved to `data/db/` in the project root.

 #### Options:

 - `--dbs <str>`: (Required) List of database paths to merge (path strings separated by spaces).
-- `--output <path>`: (Optional) Path to output directory.

 ```
-python pylc.py merge --dbs [paths to databases] --output [path/to/output/directory/]
+python pylc.py merge --dbs [paths to databases]
 ```

 For example, the following command, using historic database files `db_1.h5` and `db_2.h5`, generates a merged database in as `data/db/_merged_db_1_db_2.h5`

 ```
-python pylc.py --merge --dbs data/db/db_1.h5, data/db/db_2.h5
+python pylc.py merge --dbs data/db/db_1.h5, data/db/db_2.h5
 ```

 ### Training

 Training or retraining a model requires an extraction or augmented database generated using the preprocessing steps above.
 Model training is CUDA-enabled.
 Note that other training hyperparamters can be set in the `config.py` configuration file.
+Note that files generated for best models and checkpoints (`.pth`), as well as loss logs (`.npy`), are saved to `./data/save/` in a folder labeled by the model ID.

 #### Options:

 - `--db <path>`: (Required) Path to training database file.
-- `--save_dir <str>`: (default: `data/save`) Path to directory for saved model outputs.
 - `--batch_size <int>`: (Default: 8) Size of each data batch (default: 8).
 - `--use_pretrained <bool>`: (Default: True) Use pretrained model to initialize network parameters.
 - `--arch [deeplab|unet]`: (Default: 'deeplab') Network architecture.